 • object-oriented programming • software-hardware optimisation techniques • programming for games • mathematics for modelling and rendering • web application development • professional development project

 • 3D games prototypings • real-time 3D techniques for games • games software project management • project • one option

 Final year options

-• effective C++ programming • animation and special effects • mobile applications
+• effective C++ programming • programming "things" • mobile applications

 You gain the necessary skills for a career as a programmer, software development engineer or project manager in the games and visual media industry.
 These skills enable you to develop careers in areas such as • graphical software design and visualisation • applications programming • software engineering.

 Many graduates from this course work as game programmers or lead programmers, also referred to as engineers in the game industry.
 Some specialise in roles such as • toolchain programmer • special effects programmer • AI programmer • script programmer.
 Others become indie developers, involved in every stage of game production.

 Previous graduates have also gone on to work as software engineers in other areas of IT.